erezsh/Preql/docs/tutorial.md

    1  Palau
    2  Nauru

-// But of course the best way to accomplish this is to use the `in` operator
+// But idiomatically, the best way to accomplish this is to use the `in` operator
 >> Country[name in ["Palau", "Nauru"]]
 table Country, count=2
   id  name      population